Tomen y Mur

-Tomen y Mur is a First Century AD Roman fort in Snowdonia, Gwynedd, Wales.
+Tomen y Mur is a Roman fort in Snowdonia, Gwynedd, Wales, dating to the first century AD.
 The fortification, which lies on the slope of an isolated spur northeast of Llyn Trawsfynydd, was constructed during the North Wales campaigns of governor Gnaeus Julius Agricola in AD 78.
 The fort stood adjacent to the Roman road known as Sarn Helen.
 It was occupied until it was abandoned around AD 140.
 In the 11th century, the Normans reused part of the site for a motte.

 Tomen y Mur, which is managed by Snowdonia National Park Authority, is a scheduled monument.

 Toponym

 Tomen y Mur is the Welsh name for the site which means "mound of the wall"; as it is an allusion to Norman Motte that stands within the remains of the Roman embankments, hence cannot be earlier than the 11th century.
 As no written references about the site have survived, the fort's Roman name is unknown.